LucasDelfino92/morrowindsharp/setup.md

 > ℹ️ Unlike the other tools, tes3cmd doesn't need to be registered in Mod Organizer 2 as it is directly run from Wrye Mash, which we have already registered.

-## MGE XE Configuration
+## Configuring MGE XE in Mod Organizer 2

 - In Mod Organizer 2, click on the executables dropdown menu to the left of the **Run** button, and select **MGE XE**.
 - Click **Run** to run the executable.

-> ⚠️ Always remember to run MGE XE through Mod Organizer 2 to detect the Virtual Files folder.

 ### In-game tab